 People of all age-group can benefit from this cosmetic treatment.
 This allows children, adolescents, adults and senior citizens to improve their appearance and smile.

 If you have broken, cracked, crooked, discoloured, misshapen, stained and uneven teeth, then you are a suitable candidate for the treatment.
-Also, if you have gaps between the teeth or if your bridges are broken or worn, then you may go for composite bonding.
+Also, if you have gaps between the teeth or if your bridges are broken or worn, then you may go for composite bonding in London.

 Composite bonding is a natural type of cosmetic dental restoration until it is done by a dental surgeon who specialises in cosmetic dentistry and possesses practical skills needed for tooth sculpting and complex veneering.

 Try to avoid biting hard objects such as hard candy and ice cubes.
 Also, nail biting should be avoided for the time-being.